dzervenes/dzervenes.github.io/intelligent-agents/discussion1.md

 ---

-In this exercise, I was asked to discuss the advantages and disadvantages of using Agent Communication Languages (ACLs) such as KQML and to compare them with method invocation in languages like Python or Java.
-I explained that ACLs enable richer, intention-based communication between autonomous agents, supporting flexibility and negotiation in distributed environments (Finin et al., 1994).
-I contrasted this with method invocation, which is faster but more rigid.
-I also explored how emerging research, including interoperability protocols and reinforcement learning, extends ACL principles for modern multi-agent systems, highlighting the ongoing trade-off between efficiency, expressiveness, and system autonomy.
+In this exercise, I was asked to discuss the factors behind the rise of agent-based systems (ABS) and the benefits they provide to organisations.
+I explained that ABS have grown in importance due to their ability to model and manage complex, dynamic environments that traditional systems cannot easily handle (Macal and North, 2010).
+I explored how they are applied in simulation and real-time operations, such as smart manufacturing (Leitão et al., 2016), and how emergence helps reveal collective behaviours that support better decision-making (Davidsson, Persson and Holmgren, 2007).
+Overall, I concluded that ABS offer flexibility, resilience, and scalability for modern organisations.

 ## Links to contributions